vwillcox/Inky-Impression-Weather-Station/README.md

 The installation is done by executing a bash script and it takes a while.
 Everything is installed for Python 2 and 3 which isn't necessary from my point of view so you might consider deselecting version 2 in the script before running it.

 We need to convert Erik's SVG icons to 8 bit PNGs.
 I'm using the Imagemagick "mogrify" command for the bulk convert.
 With Erik's original SVGs this would deliver PNGs with a 30 x 30 pixel resolution which is too small.
 Using the mogrify's "resize" option didn't work so I changed the SVGs to 95 x 95 pixels by using a "vim" script (see below).
 The original SVGs are stored in a 7z-file in the "icons" folder.
-In the install script "install.sh" there is a line to remove the modified SVGs after PNG conversion (but the line is commented out, security reasons ;-) ).
+In the install script "install.sh" there is a line to remove the modified SVGs after PNG conversion (commented out, security reasons ;-) ).

 The main Python file to drive the display is "weather.py".